Best Winter Getaways For Families and Kids Near Sydney

 4. Visit the Snow

 Nothing quite says Winter like some snow, and kids will love an adventure, adrenaline packed getaway skiing!
 NSW has some awesome place to take the family skiing, and most importantly, offer fabulous kids clubs and lessons perfect for young families, first timers, and parents just wanting a little time to themselves!
 Thredbo is a great option for the FREE Snow Play Area where kids can take a break and chill out in the snow.
 Thredboland has families with kids from 3-6 years covered with super fun activities like races with LED flares!
 Perisher is also fantastic in the way of taking care of families.
-They have daycare for 6-month to 3-year-olds, and full day programs for older children.
+They have daycare for 6-month to 3-year-olds and full-day programs for older children.
 A highlight will be Tube Town in Perisher Valley- ride down the snow in inflatable tubes!
 We also recommend Selwyn Snowfields- family is their speciality.
 Their Mini Mites and Mighty Mites programs will keep kids of all ages entertained.
 Check out our full skiing with families guide.

 5. Kangaroo Valley

 There is so much for families in the Kangaroo Valley, a pleasant 2-hour drive from Sydney.
 If you're visiting on the 2nd Sunday of the month, then sample the best produce the region has to offer at the at the Farmers Market, or check out the markets on the fourth Saturday of the month for a more eclectic range of stalls.
 Take a photo under the Victorian-era style Hampden Bridge, or take a kayak or canoeing trip right under it!
 Little legs will be able to manage the scenic walk to Mannings Lookout- you'll pass peppermint trees and gums, before getting a view over the whole valley.
-Step back in time at the Kangaroo Valley Pioneer Village Museum where you can wander through Rendell Cottage, an old fashioned bush school, a once-upon-a-time Dairy, and then settle in for a gentle bushwalk or picnic on the grounds.
+Step back in time at the Kangaroo Valley Pioneer Village Museum where you can wander through Rendell Cottage, an old-fashioned bush school, a once-upon-a-time Dairy, and then settle in for a gentle bushwalk or picnic on the grounds.
 If you can't get to the valley during Winter, don't fear!
 May is a great time to go during the Kangaroo Valley Arts Festival, or in February for the beloved Kangaroo Valley Show.
 More information here.

 6. Hunter Valley

 Who doesn't love the Hunter Valley?!
 Highlights for families include the Hunter Valley Zoo where you can hand feed llamas, goats and kangaroos as well as pat koalas, and listen to keeper talks about the friendly little meerkats.
-Aqua Golf and Putt Putt is fun for the whole family, where you can smash balls out as far as you can into the water- they are known for giving out awesome prizes for lucky golfers here!
+Aqua Golf and Putt-Putt are fun for the whole family, where you can smash balls out as far as you can into the water- they are known for giving out awesome prizes for lucky golfers here!
 Get a sugar rush at the Hunter Valley Chocolate Company- see jelly bean towers, a chocolate fountain, or other delights being made.
 Our winter pick? definitely the Hunter Valley Gardens.
 Snow Time In The Gardens is running, a fun family festival full of snow play, ice skating, carnival rides, inflatable fun and SO much more.

 7. Southern Highlands